CanonicalLtd/maas-docs/en/manage-cli-comp-hw.md

 # CLI composable hardware

-This is a list of composable hardware tasks which can be performed with the MAAS CLI.
-See [MAAS CLI][manage-cli] for how to get started with the CLI and [Composable hardware][composable-hardware] for an overview of the subject.
+This is a list of examples of composable hardware tasks which can be performed with the MAAS CLI.
+See [MAAS CLI][manage-cli] for how to get started with the CLI and [Pods][composable-hardware] for an overview of the subject.

 ## Register a pod